 A tricky one for me, because I’m good at maths.
 I have a mind that loves logic puzzles and finding patterns, and numbers bring me great joy, but I am not all autistic people.
 Many autistic people don’t have that form of pattern thinking, they don’t find numbers easy, they are not logic-minded.

-Extremely few autistic people are savants of any kind, even fewer are maths savants – we don’t get a superpower as a trade off for not finding social communication hard.
+Extremely few autistic people are savants of any kind, even fewer are maths savants – we don’t get a superpower as a trade off for finding social communication hard.
 I’m good at maths, that doesn’t mean I can calculate pi to a hundred decimal places in my head, nor calculate vast sums without a calculator.
 There is huge variation between autistic people, if in doubt ask us about our interests, most of us would be happy to share!